-We know that this might sound as bad news to many, but from the beginning of 2020, R-22 refrigerant will no longer be produced or imported.
+We know that this might sound like bad news to many, but from the beginning of 2020, R-22 refrigerant was no longer be produced or imported.
 This aspect means that if you are still using the old HVAC system and it requires a refill, you will have no choice but to replace the unit with a new one or pay more than you might expect for an air conditioner repair.
 You should, therefore, take advantage of the lower prices of replacement ACs this year.

 What Is The Damage Caused To The Environment By R-22?

 Scientists discovered that R-22 has a huge negative impact on the environment.
 For this reason, the U.S. government placed a ban on this substance from being produced and imported.
 R-22 contains hydrochlorofluorocarbons or HCFCs.

 HCFCs are a chemical compound that is very harmful to the environment.
 These compounds are among those responsible for the damage caused to the ozone layer.
 The ozone layer is an invisible layer in the earth’s atmosphere that protects us from ultraviolet (UV) radiation.
 Due to pollutants such as HCFCs, a large hole had raptured in this layer.
 Therefore, there was an introduction of a ban on the use of the products that contained this chemical.